 The nurse will run through your health checks, including blood pressure and possibly a blood test, as part of your pre-op assessment.

 Your doctor and an anaesthetist will visit to speak to you about the surgery and answer any questions you may have.
 You’ll sign a consent form to confirm you are aware of the process and risks involved.

 Next, the doctor will outline using a pen where the incisions on your breasts will be made.

 Step #3: You’ll have a general anaesthetic

 You’ll move to the anaesthetic room, where you will lie down and have a cannula (a thin tube) placed in the back of your hand to administer the general anaesthetic.
 From here, you’ll gently fall asleep in less than a minute.

 Step #4: You’ll go into surgery

-The surgery will take place, which involves the surgeon making an incision, through which your breast implants will be inserted either under or above the chest muscle.
-The surgeon will then close the wound, bandage your chest and finalise the surgery (which often takes no more than 1 hour).
+The surgery will take place, which involves the doctor making an incision, through which your breast implants will be inserted either under or above the chest muscle.
+The doctor will then close the wound, bandage your chest and finalise the surgery (which often takes no more than 1 hour).